Chriz42/modsec_help/README.md

 - logfile -> logfile that should be parsed
 - outputfilename (optional) -> name of the outputfile
 - existingmodsecurityfile (optional)  -> existing modsecrule file where the rules should be updated with ne content from the log file
 - It is possbile to overwrite all properties from comandline.
 Just add "propertyname value" add the end of the command, details see configuration.
+If you set a list you have to remove whitespaces between the elements e.g. one,two,three and not one, two, three

 **configuration**